ranjit002/ranjit002.github.io/_posts/2025-06-26-Intro-to-ML.md

   - Beginners
 ---

 Ever wondered how your phone can recognize your face or how Google sorts spam emails?
-Behind these marvels is a field called **machine learning**, where algorithms learn patterns from data to make predictions or decisions.
+Behind these feats is **machine learning**, where models with a large number of parameters self learn patterns from data to make predictions/decisions.

 In this post, I’ll explore the three main types of machine learning, the importance of preprocessing, and how simple models like the **perceptron** and **logistic regression** work under the hood.